 All taxpayers must file an annual tax return and pay the tax liability in June of each year.

-Shares held in Argentine companies and participation in fideicomisos (local trusts) set up in Argentina are no longer included in the shareholder’s wealth tax return.
+Shares held in Argentine companies and participation in fideicomisos (local trusts) set up in Argentina are not included in the shareholder’s wealth tax return.
 However, the respective company and fideicomiso must determine wealth tax on the participation owned by individuals residing in the country or abroad, or owned by companies residing abroad.
-The wealth tax rate is 0.25% and is payable by the company or local trust to the tax authorities.
+The wealth tax rate is 0.5% and is payable by the company or local trust to the tax authorities.
 However, reimbursement from the shareholders can be claimed.

 Inheritance and gift taxes